dakusan/gofastersql/README.md

 `RowReader`s, created via `StructModel.CreateReader()`, are not concurrency safe and can only be used in one goroutine at a time.

-GoFasterSQL supports the following member types in structures, including typedef derivatives, and pointers to any of these types.
+GoFasterSQL supports the following member types in structures, including typedef derivatives, pointers to any of these types, and nullable derivatives (see nulltypes package).
 This flexibility ensures broad compatibility and ease of integration into diverse projects.
   - `string`, `[]byte`, `sql.RawBytes`
   - `bool`
   - `int`, `int8`, `int16`, `int32`, `int64`